fw42/cubecomp/README.md

 form, creating event schedules, confirming competitor registrations, generating printable nametags, and much more.

-As of early 2015, cubecomp (or earlier versions of it) has been used to host over 85 different competitions in at least 5 different countries around the world.
+Since early 2009, cubecomp (or earlier versions of it) has been used to host over 85 different competitions in at least 5 different countries around the world.